jmsdnns/blag/content/tech/algo-underground/index.md

 I have been thinking about something Jean Baudrillard said a lot recently.
 It comes to mind because of the current moment and what is happening around generative AI.

 Prior to the current moment, I believed he was more cynical than necessary.
-The current moment changed that for me because it I now wonder if we might actually bring about some of the futures Baudrillard talked about.
+The current moment changed that for me because I found myself wondering if we might actually bring about some of the futures Baudrillard talked about.
 In particular, a future where art dies.

 > Art does not die because there is no more art.
 It dies because there is too much.
 >